 These nutrients swiftly absorb into cells and are well-balanced throughout the system.

 The body keeps a tight rein on nutrients in the blood, using hormones to balance nutrient levels at all times.

-These processes allow the body to maintain homeostasis — or balance.
+These processes allow the body to maintain homeostasis — balance.

-Excellent fluid balance is easily achieved by a healthy person.
+Fluids are naturally and easily balanced by a healthy person.

-Puffiness, dehydration, and edema are signs of poor fluid balance — and are rare in a young and healthy system.
+In poor health, puffiness, dehydration, cramps, and edema are signs of poor fluid balance.
+These symtoms are quite rare in a young and healthy system.

 In chronic illness, the system struggles to maintain its nutritional balance.

 Nutrients Aren’t Absorbed Well

 In poor gut health (dysbiosis), nutrients are not absorbed efficiently.

 In dysbiosis, neither of these functions works properly — because the gut lining is damaged and inflamed.